FreddeITsupport98/Password-less/README.md

 - Checks if the existing rule (if any) is identical; if so, it does not overwrite.
 - Otherwise, backs up the old one (if `--force` is used) and installs the new rule.
 - Attempts to restart polkit (best effort), using either `systemctl` or `service`.

+#### 6.2 Detecting when JS rules may be unsupported

+Before writing or relying on the JS rule, the script:

+- Uses `pkaction --version` to detect polkit versions **124+** (where upstream dropped JS rules).
+- If a newer polkit is detected, it searches common rules directories such as:
+  - `/etc/polkit-1/rules.d`
+  - `/usr/share/polkit-1/rules.d`
+  - `/usr/lib/polkit-1/rules.d`

+  for `.rules` files that contain `polkit.addRule`.
+If any are found, it assumes JS rules are still supported by the distro.
+- If **no** such JS rules are found, it marks JS rules as "maybe unsupported" and logs a warning.
+At that point, if you used `--delete-passwd-on-polkit-fail`, the script can optionally offer to delete the local Unix password for the target user with `passwd -d`, to keep GUI auth flows effectively passwordless even when polkit rules are ignored.

 ### 7. Polkit Sanity Check (Best Effort)